RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Results

-Altogether, as we discuss in Section~\ref{sec:Discussion}, the RR Lyrae from the Single Channel are consistent with the observed population of Classical RR Lyrae.
-At the same time, the RR Lyrae from the Binary Channel are compatible with the observations of RR Lyrae in the Thin Disc and the Bulge.
+Altogether, the single-made RR Lyrae are consistent with the observed population of Classical RR Lyrae.
+At the same time, the binary-made RR Lyrae are compatible with the observations of RR Lyrae in the Thin Disc and the Bulge, and with the detections (or non-detections) of RR Lyrae in Open Clusters and most metal-rich Globular Clusters.